ThatOneSillyGuyDon/Funkin.AVI/README.md

 ```
 6) Finally run Installation.bat for get the rest of the dependencies

-7) Run "lime test windows" in the source directory
+7) Run "lime test (windows/linux/mac)" in the source directory
 8) Go to export when its done

 9) Enjoy your compiled build!